No-poo. If the name alone has you asking questions, welcome to the club.

 In a healthy scalp, a smaller quantity of all of these substances is normal and tends to go unnoticed.
 But if you’ve got dandruff, you need to interrupt the buildup process to tame the irritation and itching, eliminate flakes, and get your scalp microbiome back in balance.
-This holds true whether your dandruff is caused by seasonal dry scalp, a skin condition like seborrheic dermatitis, inherited sensitivities, or any other cause.
+This holds true whether your dandruff is caused by seasonal dry scalp, a skin condition like seborrheic dermatitis, inherited sensitivities, psoriasis, or any other cause.

 Dandruff can’t be cured, but using the right hair and scalp care products regularly is key to keeping that unhealthy spiral of buildup from going out of control again.
 So try not to be distracted by the latest trendy hair care fad.
 If you’re struggling with dandruff, going without shampoo - and especially going without a science-based anti-dandruff formulation - is definitely not in your scalp’s best interest.

 If you’re already dealing with a sensitive situation in your scalp, experimenting with DIY options can easily make things worse.
 Baking soda, for example, is much harsher as a cleanser than commercial shampoos.
-It can strip hair of natural oils to a far greater degree, removing too much moisture and causing extreme dryness.
-Its abrasive structure can also cause split ends; making frizz control difficult, even if a moisturizing ingredient is added later.
+It can strip straight or curly hair of natural oils to a far greater degree, removing too much moisture and causing extreme dryness.
+Its abrasive structure can also cause split ends, making frizz control difficult, even if a moisturizing ingredient is added later.
 The strong alkalinity of baking soda can even harm your scalp - especially if you have existing sensitive skin conditions.

 Remember - however natural or simple a remedy might sound, that doesn’t mean the ingredient is either safe or effective when it comes to taking care of your scalp.
 Of course, some natural compounds - like lavender, coconut oil, and rosemary - can help address dryness and calm irritation when scientifically formulated as part of a scalp care product.
 But they will not effectively treat dandruff, that is why you need a dandruff care product professionally formulated with the proven active ingredient Zinc Pyrithione.